stackhpc/ansible-slurm-appliance/ansible/roles/block_devices/README.md

 - `block_devices_owner`: Optional.
 Name of owner for mounted directory (as for `ansible.buildin.file:owner`), or omitted.
 - `block_devices_group`: Optional.
 Name of group for mounted directory (as for `ansible.buildin.file.group`), or omitted.

 Multiple NFS client/server configurations may be provided by defining `block_devices_configurations`.
 This should be a list of mappings with keys/values are as per the variables above without the `block_devices_` prefix.
 Omitted keys/values are filled from the corresponding variable.
-An additional key `hostnames` may optionally be included in these mappings, defining a list of hostnames to restrict a configuration to a subset of the play's hosts.

 Dependencies
 ------------